splunk/public-o11y-docs/private-preview/aopt/aopt-intro.rst

    * Obtain insight summaries by applying filters of your choice (environment, cluster, namespace, and so on).
    * Find the workloads most in need of attention based on your priorities, which could be performance, reliability, or cost savings.

 * :guilabel:`Instant Recommendations` provide suggestions for CPU and memory settings based on historical utilization across all pods of a workload.
 Utilization data comes from the metrics you've sent to Splunk IM.
 You can apply these suggestions directly to your workloads using the YAML snippets it provides.

-* :guilabel:`Horizontal Pod Autoscaler (HPA) recommendations` provide PLACEHOLDER.
+For workloads that use autoscaling, it also suggests how to update the autoscaling configuration.

 Requirements